Marilyn Monroe: 1954–1955: Conflicts with 20th Century-Fox and marriage to Joe DiMaggio

 After founding MMP, Monroe moved to Manhattan and spent 1955 studying acting.
 She took classes with Constance Collier and attended workshops on method acting at the Actors Studio, run by Lee Strasberg.
 She grew close to Strasberg and his wife Paula, receiving private lessons at their home due to her shyness, and soon became a family member.
 She replaced her old acting coach, Natasha Lytess, with Paula; the Strasbergs remained an important influence for the rest of her career.
 Monroe also started undergoing psychoanalysis, as Strasberg believed that an actor must confront their emotional traumas and use them in their performances.
 (Note: Monroe underwent psychoanalysis regularly from 1955 until her death.
 Her analysts were psychiatrists Margaret Hohenberg (1955–57), Anna Freud (1957), Marianne Kris (1957–61), and Ralph Greenson (1960–62).)

 Monroe continued her relationship with DiMaggio despite the ongoing divorce process; she also briefly dated actor Marlon Brando.
 According to Brando, they maintained an intermittent relationship until she died.
 She began a more serious affair with playwright Arthur Miller.
 Their relationship became increasingly serious after October 1955, when Monroe's divorce was finalized and Miller left his wife Mary Slattery.
-The studio urged her to end it, as Miller was being investigated by the FBI for allegations of communism and had been subpoenaed by the House Un-American Activities Committee, but Monroe refused.
+The studio urged her to end it, as Miller was being investigated by the Federal Bureau of Investigation (FBI) for allegations of communism and had been subpoenaed by the House Un-American Activities Committee, but Monroe refused.
 The relationship led to the FBI opening a file on her.
 After years of investigation, the FBI found no evidence linking Marilyn Monroe to the Communist Party of the United States, concluding, "Subject's views are very positively and concisely leftist; however, if she is being actively used by the Communist Party, it is not general knowledge among those working with the movement in Los Angeles."

 By the end of the year, Monroe and Fox signed a new seven-year contract, as MMP would not be able to finance films alone, and the studio was eager to have Monroe working for them again.
 Fox would pay her $400,000 to make four films, and granted her the right to choose her own projects, directors and cinematographers.
 She would also be free to make one film with MMP per each completed film for Fox.